 In addition to supporting standard network connections, SocketWrench also supports secure, encrypted connections using the industry standard TLS 1.2 protocol.
-Support for TLS 1.3 is also included, and available when Microsoft makes it generally available on the Windows platform.
 As a lightweight ATL based control, SocketWrench has no dependencies on third-party libraries or the Visual C runtime, which means that there are no complex redistribution requirements.

 SocketWrench Library and C++ Classes